Like motorcyles and cars, vans must be insured to be driven legally on the roads. However, that doesn't mean that cover has to be expensive.

 Not all insurers are included, and you should never choose an insurer just for the cashback.
 But if your cheapest does pay out, why not grab it.
 If you're new to cashback sites, ensure you read the Top Cashback Sites guide for pros and cons before using them.
 If not, use the Cashback Sites Maximiser to find the highest payer for each insurer.

-Although the van insurance market is not as competitive as for cars, all companies are desperate to retain business.
+Although the van insurance market is not as competitive as for the car cover space, all companies are desperate to retain business.

 Once you've got a decent alternative price from a comparison website, get on the phone and try to haggle (unless cashback's available, as that has to be via the net).
 There's usually massive price flexibility, but be fully armed with the cheapest quotes.